RayLennox/Tablecat-Filter/README.md

-This is a userscript written in JavaScript to filter threads and posts, based on tripcodes, topics, names and posts.
+This is a userscript written in JavaScript to filter threads and posts, based on tripcodes, topics, names etc.

 Compatible with Tablecat based textboards.